 The close proximity to Pyrmont, Glebe, Darling Harbour and the city makes Blackwattle Bay one of the best places to live and work.
 The new Sydney Fish Market and the future hospitality and commercial offerings within an enviable destination, providing all the goods and services you need within walking distance.

 A 15 kilometre continuous waterfront walkway will be on the door-step connecting the Precinct to Woolloomooloo to the north, and Roselle Bay to the south.
-The location is a bicyclist’s dream, where bike routes and shared paths weave through and around the precinct into a well-connected local transport network.
+Bike routes and shared paths will weave through and around the precinct into a well-connected local transport network.

-The green belt of existing parks and planned parks will be within steps providing passive or active options.
+The green belt of existing parks and planned parks will be within steps providing passive places for respite.
 A new 1.1 hectare park on Sydney Harbour will be created, connected by a boardwalk and foreshore promenade to the new Sydney Fish Market waterfront urban parks.

-The Precinct will be one of the most well-connected places to live, work and visit.
-The Precinct is at the centre of future and existing transport links, reducing the need to own or use a car:
+The Precinct will be one of the most well-connected places to live, work and visit, limiting the need for personal motor vehicles.
+Future and existing transport links include:

-Sydney Metro, connecting with the CBD and Greater Sydney
+Sydney Metro West and Pyrmont Metro Station, connecting to the CBD and Greater Sydney

-Cycle routes, a key transport mode for a sustainable city
+Cycle routes, a key transport mode for a sustainable village

 Inner West Light Rail, connecting the Eastern Suburbs with the Inner West